MarkPearlCoZa/Blog_General/_posts/2018-06-28-Thoughts-on-Compassionate-Code.md

 * He has found many other "clean coders" have had disagreements with those around them on what clean code is which has introduced friction in their teams
 * We can get led astray around the concept of clean code because it can make us loose focus on other more important things like the people

+### An interesting transition

 The post then takes an interesting turn, Johannes says...
 "Only when he (Uncle Bob)  writes something that I strongly disagree with, does the hunch about Clean Code became clear.... in light of @unclebobmartin’s recent tweets (around politics and amnesty international) , ideas like Clean Code have started creating a bad taste in my mouth.
 Let’s just say “code”, eh?
 I’m officially instituting dirty code Monday’s to remember to question dogma, tribalism and things-before-people mentality....
 I deeply disagree with his stance on this political issue.
-I respect that some people value rules and principles higher than individual fates"

-At this point he makes an interesting trnsition back to technical practices...
+I respect that some people value rules and principles higher than individual fates"... at this point Johannes makes an interesting trnsition back to technical practices...
 "Bringing this back to code: I don’t believe we should use TDD because it’s a professional obligation." and so on.

+### Being Non-Judgemental & Discerning

 Why am I blogging about this?
 I've recently spent some time trying to understand the concept of psychological safety in a team space.
 One of the ingrediants around creating psychological safety is to not be judgemental.